Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Methods Parameters

 \section{Methods \&\ Parameters}

-We consider an initially vertically-stratified mixture of magnetized gas (obeying the ideal MHD equations) and an observationally-motivated spectrum of dust grains with varying size, mass, and charge, coupled to one another via a combination of electromagnetic and collisional/drag forces, in an external gravitational field, with the dust absorbing and scattering radiation from an external source.
+We consider an initially vertically-stratified mixture of magnetized gas (obeying the ideal MHD equations) and an observationally-motivated spectrum of dust grains with varying size, mass, and charge.
+The dust and gas are coupled to one another via a combination of electromagnetic and collisional/drag forces.
+The system is subject to an external gravitational field, and the dust absorbs and scatters radiation from an external source.
 In Figure \ref{fig:cartoon}, we show a cartoon illustrating the geometry of our idealized setup and its relation to an AGN torus.